 3. Connect with others.
 Find a tribe of people who have walked or are walking a similar path.

 Infertility and Adopting: Melissa at Stirrup Queens tends a ginormous blogroll sorted by neighborhood (such as assisted reproductive technology, third-party reproduction, adoption, living child-free).
 Creating A Family is also a rich resource, both its site and its Facebook community.
-And Keiko Zoll from The Infertility Voice has compiled a helpful list of infertility support organizations.

 Birth/First parents: Birth Mom Buds and Concerned United Birthparents are two of many online support group options.
 For in-person gatherings near you, do an Internet search of “birth parent support” plus your zip code.